 There were management systems in place to ensure the home was well-led.
 We saw the registered manager was supported by a general manager and there were regular monitoring visits to the service.
+These showed that the provider's senior managers had oversight of the quality of the service at 35-37 Portland Avenue.

 During the inspection we saw the registered manager was active in the day to day running of the home.
-We saw she interacted and supported people who lived at East Dene Court.
-From our conversations with the registered manager it was clear she knew the needs of the people who used the service.
+We saw he interacted and supported people who lived at 35-37 Portland Avenue and supported staff to do the same.
+From our conversations with the registered manager it was clear he knew the needs of the people who used the service in detail.
 We observed the interaction of staff and saw they worked as a team.
 For example, we saw staff communicated well with each other and organised their time to meet people's needs.